Financially feral.

 I finally replied, “Effortless, but in a way that takes a near-militarized level of planning….
 And always asking for my cigarettes.”

-Here’s the thing, it’s contagious to be around someone who is always hyper-curating their life.
+It’s contagious to be around someone who is always hyper-curating their life.
 Suddenly you’re wondering if your digital footprint gives “mysterious but approachable” or just “chronically online.”
 It starts to seep into friendships too.
 Suddenly, it’s not just about catching up.
 It’s about being seen catching up.We used to have memories.
 Now we have content strategies.
 And maybe that’s why my friend’s question hit me so hard.
 “What’s my brand?”
 It wasn’t insecurity.
 It was a business empire in the making one that felt every bit as capitalistic as the girl who’d spent the last seven years lecturing me on Marxism.

 I felt completely duped.
 All the personality I thought was real, all her talk about authenticity, was just another trend she was trying on.
 Now she was widening her audience, but nothing was real.
 She was, in fact, the very capitalist she claimed to despise.
 In her effort to expand, she lost the very loyal customers who once believed in her.